Print3M/print3m.github.io/_notes/windows/net/authentication.md

 If we can alter the LDAP configuration in the application (e.g. printer config), we can force device to try to authenticate with the attacker IP, instead of DC LDAP server.
 We can intercept this auth attempt and recover the LDAP credentials.

 ## 3. NTLM (aka Net-NTML)
 NTLM was the default authentication protocol used in old Windows versions.
 If for any reason Kerberos fails, NTLM will be used instead.
+It's still commonly used especially in large networks due to backward compatibility and smaller infrastructure overhead.

 > **NOTE**: NTLM (v1 or v2) is the protocol, not the hash!